BHoM/Rhinoceros_Toolkit/README.md

 - Rhinoceros v6

 ### Documentation
-For more information about functionality see https://github.com/BHoM/Rhinoceros_Toolkit/wiki/BHoM---Rhinoceros-conversion-table
+For more information about functionality see the [BHoM-Rhino conversion table](https://github.com/BHoM/Rhinoceros_Toolkit/wiki/BHoM---Rhinoceros-conversion-table) in the [local wiki](https://github.com/BHoM/Rhinoceros_Toolkit/wiki)

 ---
 This toolkit is part of the Buildings and Habitats object Model.
 Find out more on our [wiki](https://github.com/BHoM/documentation/wiki) or at [https://bhom.xyz](https://bhom.xyz/)